Culiacán: Location

-Culiacán is located in the central region of the State of Sinaloa, forming part of the Northwest of Mexico.
-The coordinates that correspond to it are 24 ° 48'15 "N (latitude) by 107 ° 25'52" W (West), with an altitude of 54 meters above sea level.
+Culiacán is located in the central region of the State of Sinaloa, in northwestern Mexico.
+The coordinates that correspond to it are 24°48'15" N (latitude) by 107°25'52" W (West), with an altitude of 54 meters above sea level.

 The city is located 1240 km from Mexico City.
-From Culiacán to Tepic is only 502 km; to Durango, 536 km; to Hermosillo, 688 km; to Guadalajara, 708 km; to Monterrey, 1,118 km; to Chihuahua, 1,159 km; to Tijuana, 1,552 km; and to Matamoros, 1,434 km.
+From Culiacán to Tepic is 502 km; to Durango, 536 km; to Hermosillo, 688 km; to Guadalajara, 708 km; to Monterrey, 1,118 km; to Chihuahua, 1,159 km; to Tijuana, 1,552 km; and to Matamoros, 1,434 km.

 Relief and hydrography

-The relief of the municipality is well defined by a mountainous part and the coastal plain.
+The mountainous part and the coastal plain clearly define the municipality's relief.
 The mountainous part corresponds to the physiographic region of the highlands, part of the Pacific slope of the Sierra Madre Occidental mountain range with elevations of 300 to 2,100 meters above sea level.
 The coastal plain lies to the West and is crossed by four regional rivers: the Humaya, Tamazula, Culiacán and San Lorenzo.
-The Humaya has its origin in the State of Durango, entering Sinaloa through Badiraguato; its waters are controlled by the Licenciado Adolfo López Mateos dam.
-The Tamazula River arises in the Sierra Madre Occidental near the Topia Valley; its waters are controlled by the Sanalona dam.
+The Humaya originates in the State of Durango, entering Sinaloa through Badiraguato; the Licenciado Adolfo López Mateos dam regulates its waters.
+The Tamazula River originates in the Sierra Madre Occidental near the Topia Valley; the Sanalona Dam regulates its waters.
 The Humaya and Tamazula Rivers unite in front of the city of Culiacán to form the Culiacán River, which empties into the Gulf of California.
-The San Lorenzo is borne from the Sierra Madre Occidental within the State of Durango, enters Sinaloa through Cosalá and empties into the Gulf of California.
+The San Lorenzo is born from the Sierra Madre Occidental within the State of Durango, enters Sinaloa through Cosalá, and empties into the Gulf of California.